Bash-09/tf2-bot-kicker-gui/README.md

 Regex files should be a plain text file with a regex pattern on each line.
 SteamID files should be a plain text file which contain any number of SteamID3s, they do not need to be on new lines.

 # Building
-This program should build without issue through Cargo on Windows, on Linux it should build provided the libraries listed above are installed.
+This program should build without issue through Cargo on Windows.

+On Linux some libraries may need to be installed.
+(As listed in the Ubuntu repository)

+`libxcb-render0-dev`\
+`libxcb-shape0-dev`\
+`libxcb-xfixes0-dev`

 # How it works